bluekvirus/Stage.js/implementation/HOWTO.md

 **Tip:** You can swap application template using the `Application.setup()` call upon receiving the `app:before-mainview-ready` event to configure/layout your application differently on different platforms.
 (Use the `Modernizr` global variable for platform/feature detections.)
 !!!

-You can also make good use of the `app:navigate` event for context preparation in the initializers.

-Let's proceed to define your contexts so you have something to show after the application starts.
+Let's proceed to define your top-level views so you have something to show after the application starts.

 #### Step 2.
 Define Contexts